 - 1. Be interviewed and recommended for admission by a School representative, - 2.
 Submit an Application for Admission, - 3.
-Sign an Enrollment Agreement, - 4.
-Pay a non-refundable \$100 application fee. - 5.
-Be a high school graduate, or its equivalent, or - 6.
-Achieve a passing score for eligibility to enter as an ability to benefit student.
+Sign an Enrollment Agreement and pay a non-refundable \$100 application fee. - 4.
+Be a high school graduate, or its equivalent, or - 5.
+Achieve a passing score for eligibility to enter as an ability to benefit student. - 6.
+Accepted applicants must provide a copy of their diploma or equivalent at time of enrollment, and a sealed hard copy of their transcripts prior to their start date.